Eugene Scalia: Private legal practice

 During his career in private practice, Scalia has defended major corporations against financial and labor regulations.

-Writing in The New Yorker, Eyal Press said "as a corporate lawyer, Scalia has repeatedly hindered the efforts of workers to secure benefits or defend their rights."
+Writing in The New Yorker, Eyal Press said: "as a corporate lawyer, Scalia has repeatedly hindered the efforts of workers to secure benefits or defend their rights."
 After leaving the Bush administration, he helped Wall Street firms oppose financial oversight and criticized banking regulations put in place under Obama.

 Scalia argued for the plaintiffs in Wal-Mart v.
 Maryland in July 2006, which invalidated a state law under which large companies with at least 10,000 employees would have been required to spend at least 8% of their payroll on employee healthcare.

 Following his term as Secretary of Labor, Scalia returned to private practice at Gibson Dunn, where he is co-chair of the firm's administrative law and regulatory practice group.

-U.S. Secretary of Labor
+Secretary of Labor (2019–2021)

+Nomination and confirmation

 On July 18, 2019, President Donald Trump announced he would nominate Scalia to be the next Secretary of Labor.
 On September 26, 2019, the Senate confirmed his nomination by a vote of 53–44.
 Scalia was sworn in by Vice President Mike Pence on September 30.
 Scalia is the only person to have served as both Solicitor and Secretary of Labor.

 During his tenure in the Department of Labor, he weakened some labor and employment protections, drawing criticism from organized labor leaders.

 Janet Herold, an Obama-era career appointee to the Labor Department, spearheaded a number of employment discrimination lawsuits against major technology companies, including the Oracle Corporation.
 In 2019, Herold filed a complaint in which she alleged that Scalia had abused his authority by intervening to settle a 2017 Labor Department lawsuit in which Oracle was being investigated for allegedly underpaying women and people of color.
 Scalia encouraged a settlement figure between $17 million and $38 million, which Herold considered too low.
 Oracle went on to win the case, with the Department of Labor deciding not to appeal the decision.
 The Department of Labor dismissed Herold's complaint against Scalia, saying that Herold's "retaliation allegations rest on erroneous speculation regarding matters she is not in a position to know" and that Scalia had not participated in settlement discussions with Oracle.
 Herold was fired by Scalia in January 2021 after refusing to accept a transfer to a non-legal position.